-To determine if your sensor needs recalibration, the Clear Sky Calculator (www.clearskycalculator.com) website and/or smartphone app can be used to indicate the total shortwave radiation incident on a horizontal surface at any time of day at any location in the world.
+The Clear Sky Calculator (www.clearskyccalculator.com) can be used to determine the need for pyranometer recalibration.
+It determines total shortwave radiation incident on a horizontal surface at any time of day at any location in the world.
 It is most accurate when used near solar noon in spring and summer months, where accuracy over multiple clear and unpolluted days is estimated to be $\pm 4\%$ in all climates and locations around the world.
 For best accuracy, the sky must be completely clear, as reflected radiation from clouds causes incoming radiation to increase above the value predicted by the clear sky calculator.
 Measured values of total shortwave radiation can exceed values predicted by the Clear Sky Calculator due to reflection from thin, high clouds and edges of clouds, which enhances incoming shortwave radiation.
 The influence of high clouds typically shows up as spikes above clear sky values, not a constant offset greater than clear sky values.